dancecoder/json22/README.md

 # JSON22 - JSON with types
-The JSON22 is a superset of [JSON](https://tools.ietf.org/html/rfc7159) with an ability to serialize/deserialize classes and extended support for number variables
+The JSON22 is a superset of [JSON](https://tools.ietf.org/html/rfc7159) with an ability to serialize/deserialize classes and extended support for number variables.

 ## TL;DR
 ### To there ...